The Editor would like to thank the all reviewers of the papers submitted

 Assoc.
 Prof. Zbigniew Witek (Sea Fisheries Institute, Gdynia, Poland) •

-Prof. Maciej Wolowicz (University of Gdansk, Poland) •
+Prof. Maciej Wołowicz (University of Gdańsk, Poland) •

 Dr. Maren Voss (Baltic Sea Research Institute Warnemünde, Rostock, Germany) •